| Texas

 As you drive through Texas, you may notice that exits and entrances on

-many of our Interstates tend to be more frequent than in other
+many of our Interstates tend to be at more frequent intervals than in

 states.
-This is the result of the wishes of Dewitt Greer, a
+This is the result of the philosophy of Dewitt Greer, a

 his belief that, given the vastness of the state, Interstates should